Lori Loughlin’s Friends Are Keeping Their Distance Amid College Admissions Scandal, Per ‘Us’

 — The Hill (@thehill) March 16, 2019

 On Saturday night, Loughlin’s Fuller House co-stars attended the Kids’ Choice Awards, and won the award for Favorite Funny TV Show.
-While on stage to accept the honor, Candace Cameron Bure seemingly sent love and support to Lori, saying that the cast and crew are a family, and that families stick together no matter what, in good times as well as bad times.
+While on stage to accept the honor, Candace Cameron Bure seemingly sent love and support to Loughlin, saying that the cast and crew are a family, and that families stick together no matter what, in good times as well as bad times.

-Although Candace, who plays DJ Tanner Fuller on the show, did not mention Lori by name, many fans were under the impression that the actress was sending love to her former co-star during the difficult time in her life.
+Although Cameron Bure, who plays DJ Tanner Fuller on the show, did not mention Loughlin by name, many fans were under the impression that the actress was sending love to her former co-star during the difficult time in her life.

 Meanwhile, the Fuller House cast has stayed very quiet about Loughlin’s arrest and impending case.
 John Stamos and Jodie Sweetin have been asked for comments, but refused to dish any details.